MAA8007/ML_projects/hatespeech/README.md

 ## Project Overview

 This project focuses on detecting hate speech in text data, particularly from tweets.
 It combines data preprocessing, TensorFlow-based model development, and deployment using Gradio for real-time, interactive predictions.
+You can check it out here! https://huggingface.co/spaces/Arsalan8/hatespeech_detector

 ## Key Features